chingu-voyages/voyage-project-tier2-boolebots/README.md

     -   [ ] User can see the display of wins and losses for each bot on the leaderboard
     -   [ ] User can see the tally of wins incremented for bots winning a collision.
-    -   [ ] User can see the tally of losses decremented for bots loosing a collision.
+    -   [ ] User can see the tally of losses decremented for bots losing a collision.

 ### Extras (Not Required)